Gexkill/sweng2/PP/src/index.md

 ### 2.1.5 External Inquiries

-There is only one type of external inquiries that must be managed by our system and it consist in showing to the taxi driver his position in the queue when the taxi driver requires it.
+There is only one type of external inquiry that must be managed by our system and it consists in showing to the taxi driver his position in the queue when the taxi driver requires it.
 This operation is estimated as complex since it has to retrieve this information by scanning the appropriate queue of drivers.

 | **EI**      | **Complexity** | **Function Points** |
 |-------------|----------------|-----------------|